 Wallbox lists the unit at 198mm x 201mm x 99mm.
 This sleek unit boasts a modern appearance that blends seamlessly with most home exteriors.

 This compact size makes it easy to fit on tighter walls, in garages, or beside narrow driveways.
 It also keeps things tidy; if you don’t want a big, bulky charger messing up your wall, this is a real plus.
-For added convenience, a cable tidy system or accessory is available to help keep the charging cable organized and maintain a neat look.
+For added convenience, a cable holder accessory is available to help keep the charging cable organised and maintain a neat look.

 Cable Choices and Socket vs Fixed Cable